Anti-Polish sentiment: Germany

 Following the accession of Poland to the European Union, Germany–Poland relations have improved.
 In 2016, Martin Schulz, a German Social Democrat, criticized the Duda's government in Poland and referred it as a "coup".
 This had led to criticism in Poland, although Polish government had downplayed the issue.
 In 2020, President of Poland Andrzej Duda accused German media of misinterpreting his words and the German government for being Polonophobe regarding coverage about 2020 Polish presidential election.

+Netherlands

+In February 2012, Geert Wilders's Freedom Party launched a "hotline" to collect complaints about Poles and other Eastern Europeans.
+The website caused criticism from politicians for being "anti-Polish".
+The Polish embassy in the Netherlands requested the Dutch government to shut down the website.

+A 2015 survey showed that 49% of new Polish arrivals in the Netherlands have had to deal with discrimination.